Naval Base San Diego Port Operations Keeps the Pacific Fleet Moving

 “Even with COVID-19 going on, you can see why what we are doing is essential,” said NBSD’s Waterfront Operations Officer Lt.
 Cmdr.
 Yvonne Mercadel.
 “As long as the fleet is operating, we have to support them and provide everything the ships need,” she said.

-Port Ops has its hands in every operation on the base’s waterfront.
-Ship and barge movements, spill recovery, booming operations, and waterfront cleanliness all depend upon the Sailors and civilians that make daily operations possible.
-Even with the applications of social distancing, protective cleanliness measures, and altered duty sections, NBSD Port Ops remains flexible to support the fleet.
+Port Ops has their hands in every operation on the base’s waterfront.
+Ship and barge movements, spill recovery, booming operations and waterfront cleanliness all depend upon the Sailors and civilians that make daily operations possible.
+Even with the applications of social distancing, protective cleanliness measures and altered duty sections, NBSD Port Ops remains flexible to support the fleet.

 COVID-19 has introduced unique challenges for Port Ops and potential problems were identified during the early stages of the spread of the virus.
 When ships pull into port, they require the aid of a tugboat team, and effectively operating the tugboats requires communication from members of the tugboat team who are temporarily embarked on the ship.
 With only a limited number of qualified tugboat captains and pilots, precautions to protect their health went into effect early on.